-Bolt has confirmed that the company has raised an investment round amounting to KES.
+Bolt, the Estonian Taxi company with presence in Africa and Europe, has confirmed that it has raised an investment round amounting to KES.
 11 billion from Naya Capital Management to boost its growth and development strategy.

 They say the funds will go into upgrading product segments to include micro-mobility services and food delivery in Europe and in Africa.
 These will include investments into scooters, bikes and delivery services across its markets as the company continues to offer affordable and reliable on-demand transportation to millions of customers.